-Aiding or Facilitating Sexual Harassment: Aiding or facilitating sexual harassment means promoting or encouraging the commission of any behavior prohibited under this policy.
-Members of the CC community are prohibited both from personally engaging in sexual harassment, as well as from engaging in conduct that assists or encourages another person to engage in sexual harassment.
+Aiding or Facilitating Sexual Misconduct: Aiding or facilitating sexual misconduct means promoting or encouraging the commission of any behavior prohibited under this policy.
+Members of the CC community are prohibited both from personally engaging in sexual misconduct, as well as from engaging in conduct that assists or encourages another person to engage in such misconduct.

-Retaliation: Retaliating or attempting to retaliate or seek retribution against a Complainant, Respondent, or any other individual or group of individuals involved in the investigation and/or resolution of a Formal Complaint of sexual harassment is prohibited.
+Retaliation: Retaliating or attempting to retaliate or seek retribution against a Complainant, Respondent, or any other individual or group of individuals involved in the investigation and/or resolution of an allegation of sexual misconduct.
 Retaliation can be committed by any individual or group of individuals, not just a Respondent or Complainant.
 Retaliation may include abuse or violence, other forms of harassment, and/or making defamatory statements about another person.